 Authors Alex Bellos and Ben Lyttleton are both really passionate about getting kids into reading through their love of sport and have been part of fantastic sport and literacy events with our charity.

-Their book Football School: 20 Fantastic Football Stories is part of this year’s World Book Day titles, are also supporting the event!
+Their book Football School: 20 Fantastic Football Stories is part of this year’s World Book Day titles.

 They’ll both be taking on a 10k run around their local areas while dressed as Where’s Wally? and have recorded a fun video message ahead of the weekend to encourage people, young and old, to sign up to the fun run and join them in raising money.